Haggets/source-armature-toolkit/README.md

 # How to Install

-The plugin is installed like any other; In n the Blender preferences > Addons, install, and select the plugin in whatever folder you have it in.
+The plugin is installed like any other; In the Blender preferences > Addons, install, and select the plugin in whatever folder you have it in.

 ![Addons page](/img/Install1.png)